Junker Queen has been officially confirmed for Overwatch 2

 Now, thanks to the new trailer, we've had our first look at what to expect from the Queen of Junkertown in Overwatch 2.

-In addition to news that Junker Queen is a new playable hero, the trailer also confirmed that Overwatch 2 will be free-to-play, with the new era of Blizzard's team-based shooter entering early access on October 4, 2022.
-This early access will be available on Xbox consoles and PC.
+In addition to the news that Junker Queen is a new playable hero, the trailer also confirmed that Overwatch 2's PvP will be free-to-play for everyone, with regular content updates planned including heroes, maps, modes, and more.

+The new era of Blizzard's team-based shooter enters early access on October 4, 2022, and will be available on PC, Xbox Series X, Xbox Series S, Xbox One, PS5, PS4, and Nintendo Switch.

+Blizzard has said that it will share more details on Junker Queen, Overwatch 2’s live service model and seasonal content plan, and the upcoming phase of the game’s closed beta testing during an Overwatch 2 Reveal Event live stream on June 16 at 10am PT / 1pm ET / 6pm BST (or June 17 at 3am AEST) This stream will be available to watch on YouTube (opens in new tab) and Twitch (opens in new tab).